NidhitheCoder/unsplash-app/unsplash-app/NOTES.md

   ```

-# Perttier
+# Prettier

 - Prettier helps to formating and styling your code.

-- How to install
+- How to install ?

   ```
   1. With yarn